CCurl/r4/README.md

 - :CPY s2 s1 1[r1 C@ r2 C! i1 i2];
 - 123 1000 2000 cCPY 0(copy 123 bytes from 1000 to 2000)

 The number of registers, functions, and user memory can be scaled as necessary to fit into a system of any size.
-For example, on an ESP8266 board, a typical configuration might be 676 (26*26) registers and functions, and 24K of user ram.
+For example, on an ESP8266 board, a typical configuration might be 676 (26*26) registers and functions, and 24K of user RAM.
 In such a system, the register names would be in the range of [AA..ZZ], and function names would be in the range of [AA..ZZ].
-On a Arduino Leonardo, you might configure the system to have 13 registers, 26 functions, and 1K user ram.
-On a RPI Pico, you can have 676 registers and functions, with 64K ram.
+On a Arduino Leonardo, you might configure the system to have 13 registers, 26 functions, and 1K user RAM.
+On a RPI Pico, you can have 676 registers and functions, with 64K RAM.

 - Example 1: "Hello World!" - the standard "hello world" program.
 - Example 2: 1 sA 2 sB 3 sC rA rB rC ++ . -would print 6.